What Matters When Building Universal Multilingual Named Entity Recognition Models?

 \textbf{Label semantics.} The evaluation benchmarks considered in this work use label sets with distinct class boundaries such as ``person'' and ``location''.
 We do not explicitly investigate the effect of semantic similarity between entity labels, e.g. ``person'' and ``human'', which may contribute to the observed performance differences when training with labels in the target language because we train the model to treat these labels as distinct concepts.

-\textbf{Threshold Selection.} We find that threshold selection for zero-shot NER is highly language-dependent, and therefore select the threshold that performs best on average across languages.
-Nevertheless, the performance gap to in-domain fine-tuned models can remain substantial, as label definitions and, in particular, span boundary conventions differ across datasets.
+\textbf{Threshold Selection.} We find that threshold selection for zero-shot NER is highly language-dependent, and therefore select the threshold based on a hold-out validation set.
+Thus, the performance gap to in-domain fine-tuned models can remain substantial, as label definitions and, in particular, span boundary conventions differ across datasets.
 As a result, our model can serve as a suitable starting point for further fine-tuning on target datasets, where dataset-specific label and boundary definitions can be incorporated.